Why do many landscape and cityscape photographers go for Long exposure?

 - Adjust the focus preferably to be manual.
 Meant, you need to turn off the autofocus to avoid keeping the camera trying to adjust the focus after attaching the filter.

-- Chose the right F stop first, my favourite f stop is between f8 and f16.
+- Chose the right F stop first, my favorite f stop is between f8 and f16.
 This does give me the sharpness I need and great depth of field.

 - Adjust the relative shutter speed accordingly to give you the right exposure.